Child Custody Laws in India: Different Types, Rights or Responsibilities

 1. Section 26 of the Hindu Marriage Act, 1955:

-– Governs custody, education and maintenance of the child when both parents are Hindus.
+– Governs custody, education, and child maintenance when both parents are Hindus.

 2. Hindu Minority and Guardianship Act, 1956: